Radar's In-Cluster Architecture: Outbound-Only, Scoped, Live by Default

 1. No inbound access.
 Ever.

 The simplest question first.
-The agent never opens a port.
+Radar never opens a port.
 Not a NodePort, not a LoadBalancer, not an Ingress.
 It doesn't sit behind a Service that your cluster exposes to the internet, and it doesn't need you to punch holes in your firewall for a vendor CIDR range.

 We rejected the inbound model early.
 The typical pitch goes: "just expose our controller on an Ingress and we'll call it when we need to."
 For most platform teams we've worked with, that's a non-starter.
 Every inbound path is a new attack surface, a new TLS cert to manage, a new firewall rule to audit, and a new thing your security team has to sign off on.
 Doing that for a vendor tool is a lot of ceremony for visibility.

-So the agent dials out.
-On startup, it opens a single TCP connection to agents.radarhq.io:443, negotiates TLS, upgrades to a WebSocket, and authenticates with a cluster-scoped bearer token it got at install time.
-On top of that one WebSocket we run yamux for multiplexing, so every backend-initiated request (topology fetch, log tail, exec session, MCP tool call) opens a fresh stream on the same connection instead of a new TCP dial.
-That one connection stays open for the lifetime of the pod.
+So Radar dials out.
+On startup, it opens a single TCP connection to api.radarhq.io:443, negotiates TLS, upgrades to a WebSocket, and authenticates with a cluster-scoped bearer token it got at install time.
+On top of that one WebSocket we run yamux for stream multiplexing, so every Cloud-initiated request (topology fetch, log tail, exec session, MCP tool call) opens a fresh stream on the same connection instead of a new TCP dial.
+That connection stays open for the lifetime of the pod.

 What this looks like from your side:

-• TLS on the wire.
-The agent verifies the server cert against public CAs; the server authenticates the agent by SHA-256-hashing the presented bearer token and comparing it against the hash it stored when the cluster was onboarded.
+- TLS on the wire.
+Radar verifies the server cert against public CAs; the server authenticates Radar by SHA-256-hashing the presented bearer token and comparing it against the hash it stored when the cluster was onboarded.

-The honest concession: if you run a cluster with zero egress to the public internet - no image pulls from Docker Hub, no calls to external APIs, nothing - then Radar requires you to allowlist one FQDN.
+The honest concession: if you run a cluster with zero egress to the public internet, Radar requires you to allowlist one FQDN.
 That's the minimum.
 We can't do visibility-as-a-service without a network path.
 For air-gapped environments, the open-source Radar is the right answer.

 2. Read-only by default.
 Read-write is opt-in per feature.